KingMaina/KingMaina/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/KingMaina](https://github.com/KingMaina)

-- 💬 Ask me about **JavaScript, Python, React, Data Analysis, Natural Language Processing, Web Design**
+- 💬 Ask me about **JavaScript, Python, React, Data Analysis, Natural Language Processing and Web Design**

 - 📫 How to reach me **m.maina.andrew@gmail.com**